hammadmajid/hammadmajid.me/README.md

 ## Licence

-This repository is licensed under **MIT License**.
+The souce code in this repository is licensed under the **MIT License**.
 You may copy, distribute, and modify it under the terms of the license contained in the file `./LICENSE`.

 ## Setup

-The below steps assume that you PNPM, Node and Git installed on your machince.
+Install pnpm, node and git before you continue the below steps.

 ```sh
 # Clone the repo